-As I was watching Anchorman for the 657th time this weekend, I pondered what we as a Salesforce community can learn from the man himself, Ron Burgundy.
-Because let’s face it, every industry can learn something from this iconic film, and if you haven’t seen Anchorman here’s a little preview.
+As I was watching Anchorman for the millionth time this weekend, I pondered what we as a Salesforce community can learn from the man himself, Ron Burgundy.
+Because let’s face it, every industry can learn something from this iconic film (if you haven’t seen Anchorman here’s a preview).

-So for a bit of mid-week relief, let’s dive into 5 Salesforce career lessons we can learn from Ron Burgundy & Anchorman.
+So, let’s dive into 5 Salesforce career lessons that we can learn from Ron Burgundy and Anchorman.

 If there is one thing that we can all learn from Ron Burgundy, it’s how to create a personal brand.